skepsun/kotatsu-parsers/CONTRIBUTING.md

 - [IntelliJ IDEA](https://www.jetbrains.com/idea/) (Community edition is enough)
 - Android device (or emulator)

-Kotatsu parsers are not a part of the Android application, but you can easily develop and test it directly inside an Android application project and relocate it to the library project when done.
+Kototoro parsers are not a part of the Android application, but you can easily develop and test it directly inside an Android application project and relocate it to the library project when done.

 ### Before you start

-First, take a look at the `kotatsu-parsers` project structure.
+First, take a look at the `kototoro-parsers` project structure.
 Each parser is a single class that extends the `MangaParser` class and has a `MangaSourceParser` annotation.
 Also, pay attention to extensions in the `util` package.
 For example, extensions from the `Jsoup` file should be used instead of existing JSoup functions because they have better nullability support